angshuman0baruah/salesforce-connection-using-node/README.md

 # Salesforce Connection using Node JS - jsforce
 A sample Node.js application that integrates with Salesforce using npm jsforce module can be found in this repository.
 If you are beginner then also you will easily understand this code.
-I am not mentioned node express connection or routing files over here.
+I have not mentioned node express connection or routing files over here.
 Just attaching file for Salesforce connection with login and retrieve data only.

-As a programmer I think this is easiest way to retrieve without any API call.
-Just have to use like normal mongoo query.
-In this repository I am attaching only code for retrieve only.
-You can also add record in Saleforce.
-Here some sample code insert record :
+As a programmer, I think this is the easiest way to retrieve without any API call.
+Just have to use like normal mongoose query.
+In this repository, I am attaching only code for retrieve only.
+You can also add a record in Salesforce.
+Here a sample code inserts a record :

 ```
 salesforceConn.sobject("Account").create([